smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 The first breakthrough came after we talked to [Jeffery Charles][jeff], a LogStash/ElasticSearch user from another team in the company.
-They were having the same issue from on a different system.
+They were having the same issue on a different system.
 He saw error logs on their LogStash server indicating messages with different formats were being ignored by ElasticSearch.
 LogStash/ElasticSearch work by receiving messages using LogStash and then ElasticSearch indexes them.
 If there are two messages sent with a conflicting schema then the only messages matching the first schema are written to the index.
-Messages where a property's type changes, i.e. from a ``string`` to and ``object``, cause this conflict to occur.
+Messages where a property's type changes, i.e. from a ``string`` to an ``object``, cause this conflict to occur.
 ElasticSearch creates a new index daily, which explains why the saved messages changed daily and why only some messages made it through.